Parent and carer FAQ

 Preparing to enter the world of work after university can be daunting, however NTU’s Employability team are here to help our graduates.
 We’re one of the UK’s most employment-focused universities, find out how we can support their future.

 Student Finance and money management

-We recommend that your son or daughter applies for their student finance as soon as possible to ensure their application is processed in time for the start of term.
-Student finance applications can be submitted as late as May 2021 for courses that start this autumn.
+Student Finance applications will open in Spring 2021 and we recommend that your son, daughter or young person applies for their student finance as soon as possible to ensure their application is processed in time for the start of term.

 What documents are needed when applying for student finance?